Six week introduction to Psychodynamic Counselling

 This is our exciting 6 week (once weekly) part-time course for which a Certificate of Attendance will be awarded following successful completion of all requirements.

-The course is open to anyone in nursing, caring, teaching voluntary work, customer services, HR and also parents and family members who want to begin to understand those around them and themselves.
+The course is open to anyone.
+It attracts people who work in areas such as nursing, caring, teaching, voluntary work, customer services, HR and also parents and family members who want to begin to understand those around them and themselves.

 The course will also help as a preparation for further training on the Enfield Counselling Service Certificate in Psychodynamic Counselling course.